wavesjs/wavesjs.github.io/_docs/ui/layer.md

 `.handleDrag(el, e)`

 Defines the logic performed to edit an item when a layer is configured as `selectable`. `el` is set to the clicked DOM element if the element is owned by the component or `null` otherwise.
 These method are very component specific and are implemented inside child classes of the Layer.
-Any application logic to handle more complex behavior (keyboard use, etc.) should be done overriding this method.
+_Any application logic to handle more complex behavior (keyboard use, etc.) should be done overriding this method._

 ### #select {#layer-select}

 `.select(...els)`

-Adds the `selected` class to each given elements.
-Move the item at the end of the component's group to display it in front of others.
+Adds the `selected` class to each given elements and moves the item at the end of the component's group to display it in front of others.

 ### #unselected {#layer-unselected}